 The great thing is, if you have concerns about the environment, you don’t have to wait to do the right thing.
-You can switch to solar energy and generate the vast majority of your power cleanly courtesy of POWERHOME Solar.
+You can add solar energy and generate the vast majority of your power cleanly courtesy of POWERHOME SOLAR.

 There are no greenhouse gas emissions generated from solar power generation, which makes solar power the right choice now and into the future.
 Our solar panels come with a 30-year power production warranty, which means you have clean energy for the long haul at your home.

 For more information on how your home can benefit from solar panels, and how you can limit your carbon footprint, call us at 800-765-2715.